Flagler Beach Fishing

 3rd Thursday 6:30 pm

-The boat ramp is located under the high bridge (over the Intracoastal Waterway).
+under the high bridge (over the Intracoastal Waterway).
 It is accessed from the east side of the bridge from route 100, north onto North Flagler Avenue, immediately left onto Moody Boulevard, along the bridge, left into the park at the Intracoastal Waterway.
-(Thanks to Bill & Terry for the input.)

 If you must leave Flagler Beach, there is another boat ramp about 12 miles north of Flagler Beach, on the west side of route A1A at Bings Landing (opposite Malacompra Road).